 Laws

-In Massachusetts, power of attorney forms can be made durable by including either the following or similar language:
+The principal can make a power of attorney durable by including one of the following statements or similar language:

 ”This power of attorney shall not be affected by subsequent disability or incapacity of the principal, or lapse of time.” / ”This power of attorney shall become effective upon the disability or incapacity of the principal.”